-The Site will comply with the relevant Data Protection laws of England and Wales, so normally any personal details to be provided to us will not be disclosed to third parties outside Panacea without the User’s consent. (please see paragraph 4 of the Terms, Data Protection).
+The Site will comply with the relevant Data Protection laws of Hong Kong SAR, China, so normally any personal details to be provided to us will not be disclosed to third parties outside GBS without the User’s consent. (please see paragraph 4 of the Terms, Data Protection).

 Users should be aware and accept that, if GBS is requested by authorised third parties or regulatory or governmental agencies investigating illegal activities to provide information concerning Users activities whilst using the Site, the business shall do so.